rajatmodi62/rajatmodi62.github.io/_posts/2026-02-23-navigate_peer_review.md

 - Most don't release code.
     - Unfortunately, some advisors pressure their students to play this game.
 My deepest sympathies for you.
     - Dr. Takeo Kanade came to our lab, and said: "only 3 people read your paper, you, your advisor, and reviewer'.
 Then, it dies a quick death once published.
-Noone cares about it.
-The only thing it satisfied is your ego.
+No-one will care about it.
+The only thing it will satisfy is your ego.
 But egos are frail.
-Your sense of achievement/happiness will last for about a week, and then you will be sad again.
+Your sense of achievement/happiness will last for about a week, and then disappear.
     - Whatever you built is garbage if no-one uses it.
 No matter how smart you are.
 Keep this in mind.
 - while writing ablations question yourself: what all hyperparameters i introduced. what will happen i vary one of them whilst holding other constant.
-    - here is the most imp q: of all those variations, which ablation offers `something new' to the reviewer. only show that in the main paper.
+    - here is the most imp question: of all those variations, which ablation offers `something new' to the reviewer. only show that in the main paper. for eg, nobody wants to see data augmentation improved your network, everyone knows that.
     - often i have made the mistake of doing all possible ablations, and cluttering my paper.
         - don't be a fool like me.
+    - holding all parameters except one is really important: if you have 10 variabels, you only need to do 10 ablations this way.
+Otherwise, it quickly becomes 2 to the power 10.
+I made this blunder, and wasted a year.
+    - sometimes we tend to train our models with all possible variations of hyperparameters to get the best result.
+        - dont make this mistake.